-Hopefully by now you’ve at least started watching Star Trek: Deep Space Nine.
-It’s my favourite Star Trek series and I believe the most underrated.
-The series was highly serialized.
-While that doesn’t seem strange today you must remember that in the 90s that was highly unusual especially for syndicated shows which generally returned to status quo at the end of each episode.
+Hopefully, you’ve at least started watching Star Trek: Deep Space Nine by now.
+It’s my favourite Star Trek series, and I believe the most underrated.
+While a highly serialized story doesn’t seem strange today, you must remember that in the 1990s, it was highly unusual.
+Syndicated shows like Star Trek generally returned to status quo at the end of each episode.
 Thus, Deep Space Nine had some of the deepest and most compelling character development in Trek of that era and an ongoing story that was genuinely thoughtful and impactful in a way that its contemporaries weren’t capable of being.

-This week as an addition to the viewing guide I’ve already laid out I’d like to present to you what I believe to be the 14 best episodes of Star Trek: Deep Space Nine.
+So this week, as an addition to the viewing guide I’ve already laid out, I’d like to present to you what I believe to be the 14 best episodes of Star Trek: Deep Space Nine.

-Just a word of warning though: the viewing guide I did my best to keep it as spoiler free as possible.
+Just a word of warning, though: the viewing guide, I did my best to keep as spoiler-free as possible.
 I’m not going to do that here.

 So here we are: the final season of _Star Trek: Deep Space Nine_.